materialsvirtuallab/nano281/lab1.md

 # Getting started

-If you have not already done so, please follow the instructions outlined in the main [README](https://github.com/materialsvirtuallab/nano281) to set up your computer.
+If you have not already done so, please follow the [setup instructions](setup) to set up your computer.
 You may alternatively use [Google Colab](https://colab.research.google.com/) to do this lab, in which case you can skip directly to step 3.

 1. Activate your NANOx81 virtual environment.